ceph/ceph-container/examples/kubernetes/README.md

 cd ..
 ```

-Please note that you should save the output files of this command, they will overwrite existing keys and configuration.
+Please note that you should save the output files of this command, future invocations of scripts will overwrite existing keys and configuration.
 If you lose these files they can still be retrieved from Kubernetes via `kubectl get secret`.

 ### Deploy Ceph Components